syntonym/sdm3/README.md

 All figures are created from the data anylysis from Figures.ipynb.
 Data gathering was done in Analysis.ipynb.
 The files are jupyter notebooks with code  written in python.

+# Running the jar

+You can run the jar via

+`java -jar KMeans.java`

+The code we used to gather the data uses the un-jared version.
+If you want to use our data gather scripts you must be able to compile, see the points below.

 # Compiling the Java code

 To compile the java code you need a JDK.
 This was tested against java1.8.
 If you have `java` in your PATH, and `make` is installed